 by Mike Ratliff

-And he said to them, “Well did Isaiah prophesy of you hypocrites, as it is written,
+6 And He said to them, “Rightly did Isaiah prophesy of you hypocrites, as it is written:

-You leave the commandment of God and hold to the tradition of men.”
-(Mark 7:6-8 ESV)
+8 Neglecting the commandment of God, you hold to the tradition of men.”
+Mark 7:6-8 (NASB)

-About six or seven years ago before my old church was taken over with its current PDC madness, it became a haven for several families and single adults from a Fundamental Baptist church in our area that had forced them to leave.
+About 15 years ago before my old church in Kansas was taken over by the PDC madness, it became a haven for several families and single adults from a Fundamental Baptist church in our area that had forced them to leave.
 They were disciplined and expelled from membership because they refused to sever relationships with others in their families who the leadership in that church determined “were in sin.”
 I became close to several of the couples and taught them in my Bible Study class and what I discovered was that they were actually starved for the Word of God.
 They were not being fed the truth regularly as they should have been, but, instead, were fed the commandments of men.

 On the other hand, there were a few who came from that church with whom I always seemed to be in a sort of turmoil.
 These fellows did not like the fact that I taught from a Bible that was not the King James.
 I used the New King James sometimes.
 Other times I used the English Standard Version.
 Other times I used the New American Standard.
 Sometimes, I used them all in the same lesson along with quotes from the KJV, but what really got them going was when I used Greek and Hebrew to prove my points instead of going to the KJV.

-I remember when I first started this blog and started working with Ken at CRN.
+I remember when I first started this blog and started working with the late Ken Silva at CRN.
 There was a group of people at a site called CRN.info that dedicated themselves to shutting us down.
-Some of them are still trying to do so.
-Ken and I talked about this earlier today and he said that the emergent movement actually sprung up as a protest against the Baptist Fundamentalist/KJV Onlyism movement.
+Ken and I talked about this quite a bit and he said that the emergent movement actually sprung up as a protest against the Baptist Fundamentalist/KJV Onlyism movement.
 What they were resisting (legalism) was wrong, but how they went about resisting it (the emergent movement) was wrong too.
 In any case, the rage and ugly attacks and outright underhanded methods these guys used against Ken and some of us at times, I think, showed that their hearts were not with God at all.
 Now, think of the ugliness in the attacks that come from these seek and destroy missions of the guilt by association group.
-I have had to block several of their emails recently because they use the same tactics that those CRN.info boys used.
+Over time I had to block several of their emails because they used the same tactics that those CRN.info boys used.
 That is sad and very telling.